pak-app/avr-projects/README.md

-# avr-projects-with-c
+# AVR Keypad Project
-This repository is for my University (SBU) AVR projects.<br />
-Main AVR that I used in these projects is ATmega32.
+This repository is keypad project that developed with two diffrent methods.